 So should I charge a flat ‘services page rate’ to both these clients?
-Hell.
-No. Not including my rates allows me to be flexible on pricing, and to quote based on how long I think the job will take me.
-(Sure, I could quote an hourly rate, but I choose not to.
-One day I’ll explain why.)
+Possibly.
+But not including my rates allows me to be flexible on pricing if need be.

 Tips on What Not to Do

 - Don’t say your rates are ‘a guide’.
 People won’t be willing to pay any more than the highest rate you have listed, so you’ve got nowhere to go but down.
+(Saying your rates ‘start at’ a certain price is different, though.)
 And because you’ve said they’re a ‘guide’… people will think they can talk you down.
 And they’re probably right.

 - Don’t blurt out your prices as soon as somebody asks.
 If you don’t want somebody to make a snap decision based on rates, don’t blurt them out as soon as you’re asked.
 Persuade your lead that you’re worth the money before you give them a figure.